The Band Wagon: Plot

 Jeffrey does succeed in arranging for the beautiful and talented ballerina Gabrielle "Gaby" Gerard to join the production, along with Paul Byrd, who is her boyfriend, choreographer, and manager—even though he always insisted that a musical play would be beneath her.
-When Tony and Gaby meet, they become sarcastic and hostile to each other, but this is actually because they are insecure: Each of them feels much less talented than the other.
+When Tony and Gaby meet, they become sarcastic and hostile to each other, but this is actually because they are insecure: Each one feels much less talented than the other.

-Eventually, it all proves too much for Tony, and he walks out.
+Eventually it all proves too much for Tony, and he walks out.
 Gaby follows to meet him privately.
-In his hotel room, she comments that the paintings by famous artists on the wall are better reproductions than usual in a hotel; he says they are his own property, and are originals.
+In his hotel room she comments that the paintings by famous artists on the wall are better reproductions than usual in a hotel; he says they are his own property and are originals.
 She recognizes a painting of ballerinas as an early Degas.
 Tony and Gaby put their troubles aside, go for a horse-drawn carriage ride, dance together, and realize they can work together after all.
 They also begin to fall in love.

 When the first out-of-town tryout in New Haven proves disastrous, Tony demands that Jeffrey convert the production back into the light comedy that the Martons had envisioned.
 Jeffrey says that while they will have to find new backers because the original ones have walked out, he will be happy to appear in that show—if Tony is in charge of it.
 Tony accepts, using his art collection to finance the production.
 Paul says the show is no longer suitable for Gaby and walks out, expecting her to follow, but she is pleased to stay and work with Tony.